Smart 2D LiDAR Radar & Advanced Security Hub

 Description

 This project is an advanced, multi-layered active security and environmental monitoring hub built on the STM32.
-The core feature is a 2D scanning system using a VL53L0X Time-of-Flight (ToF) sensor mounted on a 28BYJ-48 stepper motor, which streams Cartesian coordinate data to a laptop via USB Bulk transfers to render a real-time radar map.
-Additional sensors provide intrusion detection and environmental telemetry.
+The core feature is a 2D scanning system using a VL53L0X Time-of-Flight (ToF) sensor mounted on a 28BYJ-48 stepper motor, which performs a 180° back-and-forth sweep and streams 18-byte Cartesian coordinate frames to a laptop via USB CDC ACM to render a real-time radar map in Python (pygame).
+Additional sensors — a Doppler radar, vibration sensor, sound sensor, photoresistor, and BMP180 barometer — provide intrusion detection and environmental telemetry.
+Two RGB LEDs give local visual feedback for proximity zones and security status, while a PWM-driven buzzer sounds proximity alerts.

 Motivation